Your basket is currently empty.

 This cannabis concentrate is one for the professionals.
 It’s harder to make, and more expensive.
 Again, it’s in the name.
 The extract is left to sit in the dark, in a cool room, for weeks.
 After sometime the substance will crystallize with pure THCa.
 THCa is extremely potent.
 More potent than THC.

 Rosin is made through heat and pressure.
 You can actually make rosin with hair straighteners or just by pressing hash with something very hot.
-If you want to make it easier, then try a DIY rosin press kit.
+If you want to make it easier, then try one of our rosin press kits.

 Budder resembles butter or cake batter.
 It’s made by taking rosin and slowly heating it, making it creamier in texture.
 This is another cannabis concentrate that can be made at home.